open-austin/ballotapi/README.md

 ```
 {
     "id": 123,              //unique id for this Measure (integer)
     "election_id": 123,     //unique id for this Measure's Election (integer)
     "precincts": [...],     //list of Precinct ids that are (list of integers)
     "title": "...",         //title of the measure (e.g. "Mayor") (string)
     "info": "...",          //generic information about the measure (string)
-    "type": "...",      //the type of measure (see Measure Types)
+    "voting_method": "...", //the type of measure (see Voting Method)
     "choices": [...],       //list of choices for the measure (list of Choice objects)
 }
 ```

-####<span id="measure-types">Measure Types</span>
+####<span id="voting-method">Voting Method</span>
-These are the types of measures, which are the voting system used for the choices.
+These are the voting methods for measures, which are the voting system used for the choices.
 The API is agnostic to what kind of entity or contest is actually being voted on (person, party, bond measure, etc.).

 * "plurality" - choose one choice
 * "approval" - choose all choices that you approve